alishafazal/hangman-project-3/README.md

 ```
 print(self.hangman_images[self.number_of_lives])
 ```
 After consulting with Oisin from tutor support service, he reminded me that list indexing starts from 0.
 This made me realise what the issue was.
-When the player has 0 lives left, the full hangman image is shown, so when the user guessed a letter correctly on their first attempt, the code was trying to acess the list item at index 6, however, the list only went up to index 5 so it was trying to access an index that didnt exist, causing the error.
+When the player has 0 lives left, the full hangman image is shown, so when the user guessed a letter correctly on their first attempt, the code was trying to access the list item at index 6, however, the list only went up to index 5 so it was trying to access a list item at an index that didn't exist, causing the error.

 To resolve this, I simply added another hangman image to each hangman images list, so each list for the easy, medium and hard difficulty levels now has 7, 6 and 5 images repectively, to display for each life lost.